 Artaud at the Theatre Sarah-Bernhardt in Paris.
 Artaud, who had been a film actor, a director and a playwright was just released from nine years of tragic confinement in an asylum for the insane.
 Two years later he died, leaving behind him a body of important criticism, demonstrating his legacy of uncompromising search for magic and truth in a monumental effort to bring life into the theatre.
 Some credit Artaud with being a founder of post modern theatre – for me, his insights are a guide to what a theatrical vision of photography aspires.
 The phrase “Theatre of Cruelty” was coined in March 1932.
 “To spoken language I am adding another language and trying to restore its old magical efficacity, its power of enchantment . . .”said Artaud.
 For him cruelty means diligence and implacable resolution.
 Transfiguration is Cruelty.

 Nietzsche said that nobody can get more out of things than he already knows.
 For what one lacks access to from experience one will have “no ear.”
 I spent a good deal of my life learning about my subjects and involved in the processes of photography of my era, finding particular joy printing black and white in the darkroom..
 I formally studied classical ballet and method acting after leaving university studies in art history and philosophy.
 I apprenticed with several successful commercial photographers–Mickey McGuire in automotive advertising, Max Eckert in architectural photography, Marv Lyons and George Meinzinger in commercial studio work in Los Angeles.
 Instead, I chose a kind of quasi- journalist’s path toward capturing images that best resonated and evoked “the Performative Moment” from stages and set atmospheres with working dancers, directors and actors: subjects I most admired.
-I followed a desire for mastery of craft and personal vision over financial reward, perhaps the influence of sublimating a need to perform.
-I hope that from within my personal sense of meanings and contexts, a more refined set of values can be conveyed and enjoyed by more viewers.
+I followed a desire for mastery of craft and personal vision; ignoring commercialism with its financial rewards, perhaps responding to a need to “perform”.
+Let us hope that from within my personal sense of meanings and contexts, a more refined set of values can be conveyed and enjoyed by more of my viewers.
 My effort to present and preserve memory of the work of brilliant if not popularly recognized figures is deliberate.
 I believe Artaud would have blessed this peculiar passion/madness– and seen my photographic quest in light of a “certain poetry in space which itself is taken for sorcery.”